SPY and VOO are ETFs that track the S&P 500. There are differences between these ETFs to consider before investing.

 Other S&P 500 ETFs

-While VOO and SPY are the most popular S&P 500 ETFs, a handful of other companies also have S&P 500 Tracking Funds.
+While VOO and SPY are the most popular S&P 500 funds, a handful of other companies also have S&P 500 Tracking Funds.

 All 4 ETFs seek to track the performance of the Standard & Poor‘s 500 Index which measures the investment return of large-capitalization stocks, with very little difference.